xyxiaoyou/spark/docs/configuration.md

   <td><code>spark.kryoserializer.buffer.max</code></td>
   <td>64m</td>
   <td>
-    Maximum allowable size of Kryo serialization buffer.
-This must be larger than any object you attempt to serialize.
+    Maximum allowable size of Kryo serialization buffer, in MiB unless otherwise specified.
+    This must be larger than any object you attempt to serialize and must be less than 2048m.
     Increase this if you get a "buffer limit exceeded" exception inside Kryo.
   </td>
 </tr>
 <tr>
   <td><code>spark.kryoserializer.buffer</code></td>
   <td>64k</td>
   <td>
-    Initial size of Kryo's serialization buffer.
-Note that there will be one buffer
+    Initial size of Kryo's serialization buffer, in KiB unless otherwise specified.
-     <i>per core</i> on each worker.
+    Note that there will be one buffer <i>per core</i> on each worker.
 This buffer will grow up to
     <code>spark.kryoserializer.buffer.max</code> if needed.
   </td>
 </tr>
 <tr>